Total Pageviews

 It occurred to me, in my chemically induced hyper-mania, that there is a tide in the affairs of men, which taken at the flood leads on to fortune or, if not fortune, then possibly sleep.
 I decided that I should get out of bed, get into some gentlemanly upholstery, and see if I could help settle the dispute.

-When I found the combatants, the clock was clearly ahead on points and would possible be named victorious by default.
-The perp, if you don't mind my calling him that, was leaning toward the door to his room, with his forehead on the door as though to keep his balance, while trying to scan his smart phone.
+When I found the combatants, the clock was clearly ahead on points and would possibly be named victorious by default.
+The perp, if you don't mind my calling him that, was leaning toward the door to his room, with his forehead on the door as though to keep his balance, while trying to scan his smartphone.

 With each downward scan of his phone, his head moved away from the door a few inches and then returned with a thud, causing him to voice his objections with loud ejaculations of words he heard on Jersey Shore, probably.
 We Genomes are quick on the uptake and it was for me the work of a moment to assess the situation.